makopera/makopera.github.io/_posts/2024-01-26-Boise-State-Math-students-rock-modeling-competition.markdown

 ## SCUDEM competition

 SCUDEM stands for SIMIODE Challenge Using Differential Equations Modeling.
-It is a student group international modeling challenge that runs over multiple days culminating in a 10 minute video which is reviewed by at least 3 judges.
+It is a student group international modeling challenge that runs over multiple days culminating in a 10 minute video which is reviewed by at least three judges.
 SCUDEM is organized by SIMIODE - A Systemic Initiative for Modeling Investigations and Opportunities with Differential Equations.

 Teams choose one of the Challenge Problems provided in the areas of
 * physics/engineering,